alecperkins/hydrator/README.md

 Hydrator is a small web application framework for semi-static sites.
 It maps URL paths to files, compiling certain kinds of assets on-the-fly, as appropriate.
 Hydrator also allows for dynamic content, with CoffeeScript files that can be executed to generate a response.

 Static files (`.html`, `.js`, `.css`, `.jpg`, …) are passed through.
-Compilable files (`.md`, `.coffee`) are compiled and returned. `.coffee` files in the root project folder are treated as dynamic content handlers.
+Compilable files (`.md`, `.coffee`, `.styl`) are compiled and returned. `.coffee` files in the root project folder are treated as dynamic content handlers.
 Instead of being compiled and returned, they are executed inside a sandbox and given helpers for generating a response.

 The bare minimum for a dynamic file is calling `response.ok()` with response text: